 CBOT soybeans may revisit July 26 low of $13.32

-- In the meantime, the fall has been well controlled by a set of retracements on the uptrend from $13.32 to $14.18

-SINGAPORE: CBOT soybean November contract may revisit its July 26 low of $13.32 per bushel, as suggested by its wave pattern.
+SINGAPORE: CBOT soybean November contract may break a support at $13.37-3/4 per bushel and revisit its July 26 low of $13.32, as suggested by its wave pattern.

-The deep fall on July 30 looks like more a resumption of the downtrend from $14.18 than an extension of the correction from the July 27 high of $13.87-1/2.

 Soybeans extend run to 6-year high; South American weather in focus